gbif/regionalnodes/sessions.md

 ## Speed dating networking activity

-Goal: For nodes to share ideas for collaborative projects with other nodes in the network.
+**Goal** For nodes to share ideas for collaborative projects with other nodes in the network.

-Format: We will use breakout rooms in Zoom and engage conversation with each other around the questions below:
+**Format** We will use breakout rooms in Zoom and engage conversation with each other around the questions below:

 * *What type of support do you receive for your node activities?*